 Splash Page – When a panel consists of the entire page.

-Two Page Spread – When the comic book art spills over into two pages.
+Two-page Spread – When the comic book art spills over into two pages.

 Manga – Japanese comics.
 These comics are read right to left, opposed to left to right like western comics.
 Discover more about Manga.